lucasktlee/posts/drafts/blockchains-potential.md

 * **[Rebit](https://rebit.ph/):** A Philippines based startup that uses Bitcoin to enable remittances to the Philippines with no transaction fees.
 * **[ArtaBit](https://artabit.com/en/):** An Indonesia based startup that uses Bitcoin to enable remittances to Indonesia with no transaction fees.
 * **[Volabit](https://www.volabit.com/en):** A startup that allows people to send money to or from Mexico and Argentina via Bitcoin with no transaction fees.

+#### Asset Transactions

+* **[NASDAQ Private Market](https://www.nasdaqprivatemarket.com):** An interesting application of the blockchain and “colored” Bitcoin (via the [Open Asset Protocol](https://github.com/OpenAssets/open-assets-protocol)) to provide a platform to manage unlisted equity securities, by leveraging the blockchain for cap table management and stock transfers.
+This is possibly the first signs that the blockchain is starting to go “mainstream”, and—barring adverse regulations—will likely pave the way for further developments in using the blockchain to manage other assets like bonds and other fairly illiquid assets like partnership interests.

 #### Storage